philbier/building-cicd-pipeline/README.md

 * **Makefile**: that contains package dependencies, linting and testing steps
 * **Azure Pipelines**: to continously deliver an Azure Web App if code is pushed to Github.

 For this project a Pyhton-based machine learning application using the Flask web framework was provided.
-The model of that web app has been trained to predict housing prices in Boston accoriding to several feautres, such as average rooms in a home and data about highway access, etc.
+The model of that web app has been trained to predict housing prices in Boston according to several feautres, such as average rooms in a home and data about highway access, etc.

 ## Project Plan
 <TODO: Project Plan